mjfwebb/twitch-bot/README.md

 Open `server\src\constants.ts` and change the values in the constants to fit your needs.

 Alternatively use the `!addcommand` bot command when the server is running to create commands through the Bot itself.
 The functionality of commands created with `!addcommand` are limited in comparison to the hard-coded commands.
+For example: `!addcommand hello Hello everyone!` would add the command `!hello` which would send the message `Hello everyone!`.

+You can use `%count%` in the message text to display how many times that command has been used.
+For example: `!addcommand test This command has been tested %count% times`.

 To update descriptions use `!setdescription <commandId> this is my description`.
 Where `<commandId>` is replaced with the command ID in question.
 For example: `!setdescription test This is a test command!`